gqrlt1207/CI-CD-test/README.md

 # challenge

+Overview

 1. hello app

   The hello application was written in Java and spring boot framework.
-If you send a request like http://localhost:8081/hello with the verbose outcome, you will see 'HTTP/1.1 200' and get a json response as below:
+If you send a request like http://localhost:8081/hello with the verbose parameter '-v' when using 'curl' command on Linux server, you will see 'HTTP/1.1 200' and get a json response as below:

     {"id": 1, "info": "welcome"}.